Join us for a leisurely Sunset and Full Moon Paddle on our mini-Okefenokee, in Banks Lake National Wildlife Refuge. Plus bats!

 Put In: Banks Lake Boat Ramp, 307 Georgia 122, Lakeland, GA 31635, in Lanier County.

 Take Out: Banks Lake Boat Ramp

-Kayaks are available to borrow but please let us know at least 2 days prior to the event.
+Boats: Kayaks are available to borrow but please let us know at least 2 days prior to the event.
 Bring your own if you have it.
 Thanks to Banks Lake Outdoors for free boat rental for these WWALS Full Moon Paddles.

 Free: This outing is free to WWALS members, and $10 (ten dollars) for non-members.